Take the proper steps and ask the appropriate questions when selecting your next certification

-- Salary—according to our upcoming IT Skills and Salary Report, the wage difference between certified IT professionals and non-certified is $8,400, or 11.7 percent.
+- Salary—according to our IT Skills and Salary Report, the wage difference between certified IT professionals and non-certified is $15,913, or 22%.

 - Job search—certifications give you an advantage during the hiring process and help you stand out in a competitive market.
 Some employers won’t even consider candidates unless they possess a certain level of certification.